Improving walkability and pedestrian safety on eight Skanska projects

-October is Pedestrian Safety Month, and in recognition of that, we’re highlighting eight Skanska projects across the country that enhance pedestrian access and safety.
+October is Pedestrian Safety Month, and in recognition of that, we’re highlighting seven Skanska projects across the country that enhance pedestrian access and safety.

 Heming